stafwag/ansible-role-cloud_localds/README.md

 On Distributions that don't provide the ```cloud-localds```, the ```xorriso``` command is used to create the iso image.

+On FreeBSD is the ```xorriso``` provider is used.

+The role is tested on the operating systems/distributions below.

 * Archlinux
 * Debian
 * Centos 7 ( cloud_localds provider )